F0x06/F0x-Programs/README.md

 F0x-Programs
 ============

-A set of script for OpenComputers
+A set of scripts for [OpenComputers](https://github.com/MightyPirates/OpenComputers)